wakr/in_ds_2017/docs/index.md

 See interactive plot [here](plot.html)

-In the next plot, we have averaged out the top 10 types of crimes (not including homicides) committed in Chicago during our sample of the years 2010 - 2016:
+In the next plot, we have summed up the top 10 types of crimes (not including homicides) committed in Chicago during our sample of the years 2010 - 2016:

 ![](crime_type_dist.png)